 A Group Proctor account is one that allows an assigned adult to open and start an assessment for students but does not allow access to other FastBridge system features or student scores.
-To access CBMmath Automaticity using a Group Proctor account, the adult logs in and selects the school, grade and teacher whose class the students attend.
+To access CBMmath Automaticity using a Group Proctor account, the adult logs in and selects the school, grade, and teacher whose class the students attend.
 Next, select Screening, then CBMmath Automaticity on the left navigation.
 This will display the names of the students in the class.
 The Proctor then selects the clock icon for the student and the student will be able to begin the assessment.

-Students have the option of using a mouse or touch screen to select digits from the number line, or using the computer keyboard to enter their responses.
+Students have the option of using a mouse, touchscreen, or computer keyboard to select digits from the number line to enter their responses.
 Responses show up in the numerical entry box.

-When time has expired, the student will be able to finish their last question.
+When the time has expired, the student will be able to finish their last question.

 The following screen displays after the student selects the green arrow for the final item.

 To exit the assessment, the student selects Exit Test in the upper right corner of the screen.

 Navigation Tools used in CBMmath Automaticity.